 Dowse is a snappy solution for shared LANs with many users that do not want to be bombarded by cookies and advertisements from all kinds of Internet spam, while being able to browse the dark webs with a reasonable degree of anonymity.
 Ideal for medialabs, hackerspaces and such.

+In this early stage of development Dowse mostly consists of a proof-of-concept implementation.
 Installation and activation takes a few steps and needs root:

 - Download dowse on a GNU/Linux box (we use Debian 7)

 - Install ZSh, needed to run all scripts in Dowse, then go into the dowse directory (cd /usr/src/dowse in our example)

 - Run ./utils/debian-install.sh as root, it fires up some commands: apt-get, update-rc.d and invoke-rc.d to install dependencies like dnsmasq, privoxy, squid, tor

 - Configure the files in the conf/ folder: settings and network.
 The files are plain text and include documentation in comments.

 - Launch the dowse script as root, using full path.
 In our example: